 Do you enjoy how your mouth feels after you brush, floss, and rinse?
 If you have not had your teeth professionally cleaned in a while or perhaps ever, then you are missing out.
 You will be amazed at how good your teeth feel.
 In addition, it makes your teeth easier to keep clean at home because there is less surface area for plaque, and that makes you a lot less prone to any oral health issues.

 The Importance of a Regular Checkup

 Dentists fix teeth and gums, but their focus is on the awareness and prevention that avoids those problems in the first place.
 People who skip regular visits are often concerned with the cost and inconvenience, but you will end up paying more and spending more time down the line.
 A dental checkup every six months is an opportunity to feel better about yourself and to make the minor corrections that protect your oral health—and even your overall health—for the long run.

 See Dr. Clark in Scottsdale Twice a Year

 When it comes to oral health, one of the more common mistakes younger adults make is avoiding regular checkups because their teeth and gums look and feel great.
 But how your teeth look and feel can be deceiving because oral health issues often take time to manifest obvious symptoms.
 Jeffrey D. Clark, DDS, is a leading Arizona dentist who performs comprehensive examinations that extend beyond the mouth to the neck and head.
 Through his care, you can avoid common oral health issues, save money, and get screened for other serious health concerns.
-Call Scottsdale Dental Excellence today at 480 585 1853 to schedule your checkup.
+Call Scottsdale Cosmetic Dentistry Excellence today at 480 585 1853 to schedule your checkup.